C0ulday/UAV-Control/README.md

 ## Project Overview

 - **Control Strategy**:
-## Differential flatness
-Simulink blocks
+# Feedback linearisation to handle the non‑linear dynamics of the UAV
 ![MATLAB](DF.png)

-## Feedback linearisation to handle the non‑linear dynamics of the UAV
+# Differential flatness

-## MPC
+# MPC

 - **Trajectory**: Bézier curve, generated from a set of control points.
 - **Gain Synthesis**: PID gains derived analytically from closed‑loop specifications (rise time, settling time, overshoot).
 - **Validation**: The controller was first simulated in Simulink and then successfully tested on a physical robot, confirming stability and tracking precision.